beatrizsmerino/adventjs/challenge-01/README.md

 ## Description

 Consider a list/array of sheep.
 Each has a name and a color.
-Make a function that returns a list of all sheep that are red and also have a name containing both the letters n AND a, regardless of order, capitalization or spaces.
+Make a function that returns a list of all sheep that are `red` **and also** have a name containing both the letters `n` AND `a`, regardless of order, capitalization or spaces.

 For example, if we have the sheep: